-When an employee asked about “culture,” our CEO stiffened.
+When an employee asked about “culture,” the CEO stiffened.
 The visceral reaction communicated what staff knew all along – workplace culture was suffering at the expense of growth, and leadership hoped we wouldn’t notice.
 An opportunity for transparency missed, employees slumped back in their chairs, disappointed.
 A decision lay ahead of us: stay or leave.

 Do you have a similar tale of employers-past?
 If so, you understand implicitly how our work environments, and the values upheld within them, affect our happiness.
 They also impact our health, productivity and profitability.
 This week, we’ve gathered insights, stories and inspiration that can help you positively influence workplace culture, from attracting new hires to encouraging them to quit.
 Yes, you read that right.